apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 ------------------

 Disk writes to cache are handled through an *aggregation buffer*.
-There is one for each :cpp:class:`Stripe` instance.
+There is one for each :cpp:class:`StripeSM` instance.
 To minimize the number of system calls data is written to disk in units of roughly :ref:`target fragment size <target-fragment-size>` bytes.
 The algorithm used is simple: data is piled up in the aggregation buffer until no more will fit without going over the target fragment size, at which